haqer1/optimize-css/README.md

 **optimize-css.sh** is meant to be re-usable by other customized scripts.

 ## Usage
-This requires providing the regex to include, exclude (or delete sub-strings based on), similar to the **./optimize-css.4.primeng.pTooltip-only.sh** example.
+This requires providing the regular expressions for CSS to include, exclude (or delete sub-strings based on), similar to the **./optimize-css.4.primeng.pTooltip-only.sh** example.
 I.e., customizing the first 3 lines in the snippet below (& not forgetting to input the paths to the input & output CSS files on line 4 :smile:).